Amrinder Gill

 Gill recorded his first song for Jalandhar Doordarshan program Kala Doria.
 He came into the limelight with his track "Paigam", followed by songs like "Daru", "Madhaania", "Khedan De Din", with Sunidhi Chauhan, and many others like "Mel Kara De" and Dildarian.
 In 2012, Judaa received a Brit Asia Music Award for 'best album'.
 After the success of Judaa, in mid 2014, Amrinder Gill came up with a sequel Judaa 2, which won Best Album award at PTC Punjabi Music Awards.
 His last single "Supna" was released in 2015 since then he has released only film tracks.
 Gill has been credited as playback singer in various films including Chaar Sahibzaade (2014).

-Gill has developed other ventures, including Rhythm Boyz Entertainment, with manager Karaj Gill, which helped launch the careers of artists such as Gurshabad, Bir Singh, Amrit Waraich.
+Gill has developed other ventures, including Rhythm Boyz Entertainment, with manager Karaj Gill, which helped launch the careers of artists such as Gurshabad.
 He started his acting career with a supporting role in the film Munde UK De in 2009.
 Then he acted as lead in films Ik Kudi Punjab Di, Taur Mittran Di, and many more.
 Finally he had success with films Daddy Cool Munde Fool and Goreyan Nu Daffa Karo.
 Later, films like Angrej, Love Punjab, Lahoriye, Golak Bugni Bank Te Batua, and Ashke won various awards at different ceremonies.
 Five of his films, Angrej, Chal Mera Putt, Chal Mera Putt 2, Chal Mera Putt 3, and Chhalla Mud Ke Nahi Aaya, have grossed over ₹30 crore globally, with the second grossing more than ₹50 crore becoming the second highest grossing Punjabi film at the time, before it was surpassed by Saunkan Saunkne the next year.

 Early life and music career

 Gill was born on 11 May 1976 in Amritsar, Punjab.
 In an interview, Gill disclosed, "During my childhood days, I would stand in front of the mirror, assuming myself as an actor and would imitate scenes.
 My father was a doctor, mother was a teacher and my sister was married, therefore often when I was alone at home I would practice to be an actor."
 He is graduated from Khalsa College, Amritsar.
 He received master's degree in agriculture science.
 He is an alumnus of Guru Nanak Dev University.
-He is married to Suneet Gill and they have one son and one daughter.

 During college, he performed Bhangra dance as a support artist for personalities like Sarbjit Cheema.
 Before starting his singing career, he worked in the Ferozepur Central Cooperative Bank as a Manager.
 He recorded his first song "Sanu Ishq Ho Gaya" in 1999, for Jalandhar Doordarshan program Kala Doria but credited song to Rhythm Boyz instead of himself.
 Gill has developed other ventures, including Rhythm Boyz Entertainment, with manager Karaj Gill, which helped launch the careers of artists such as Gurshabad, Bir Singh, and Gurpreet Maan.